June 4, 2026

 Sage IntacctMulti-entity enterprisesAI-powered consolidationPaid plans

-1. Ramp: Best for AI-driven finance automation
+1. Ramp: Best for AI-native finance and accounting automation

 Key strengths